Welcome to Year 3's class page!

 News and updates are posted for parents/carers on our Year 3 Class Dojo page.
 If you don't currently have a Class Dojo login, please ask Mr Higham for one!

-Our Year 3 PE day is Friday.
-Please ensure children come to school in their PE kits every Friday.
+Our Year 3 PE day is Thursday.
+Please ensure children come to school in their PE kits on this day every week.
 They will spend the whole day in their PE kits so no change of clothes is needed.

 Reading is such an important skill and is vital in every subject!
 Year 3 is a year when children have the potential to make great progress and gain a good level of reading fluency.

 Making this progress is hard work but it's best to practice often.
 Therefore, we encourage all children to read a little bit every day at home.

 'The more that you read, the more things you will know.
 The more that you learn, the more places you'll go.' - Dr. Seuss.

 Spellings are sent home on a Friday.
 Our spelling test will be on the following Friday in school, so children will have a week to practise them.

 Good spelling greatly improves the level of children's writing.
 Throughout Year 3, we have some tricky spellings to learn.
 We will work on them together in school; putting them into context and trying to deepen our understanding of word formation and meaning.
 Please also practise them regularly at home.